 Norman Sadeh is a Professor in the School of Computer Science at Carnegie Mellon University.
-His research focuses on AI, ML, HCI and Language Technologies with applications to privacy, cybersecurity, mobile and the Internet of Things, including public policy issues.
+His research focuses on AI, ML, HCI, Language Technologies and public policy, including AI governance, with significant contributions in domains that include privacy, cybersecurity, mobile and the Internet of Things.

 His research has been credited for influencing the design of products at companies that include Apple, Google and Facebook.
 He is also well known for earlier research contributions in areas spanning scheduling, supply chain management, multi-agent systems, automated trading and semantic web technologies.